solana-labs/solana/docs/src/operations/guides/validator-failover.md

 secondary validator identity and thus the restart cycle is broken.

 ## Triggering a failover via monitoring
-Monitoring of your choosing can invoke the `solana-validator set-identity validator-keypair.json` command mentioned in the previous section.
+Monitoring of your choosing can invoke the `agave-validator set-identity validator-keypair.json` command mentioned in the previous section.

 It is not necessary to guarantee the primary validator has halted before failing